SebastianJedrak/GymBuddy/README.md

 <b>After training</b>

 Application will be store all of your progress and customize your next workouts accordingly.
-You can check and modify your account using user and history tab.
+You can check and modify your account a using user and history tab.

 <img user> <img history>